 Integrated Multi-Tiered System of Support

-An Integrated Multi-Tiered System of Support (I-MTSS) is a comprehensive prevention framework for improving the outcomes of all students, including students with or at-risk for disabilities, through integrated academic and behavioral support.
+An Integrated Multi-Tiered System of Support (I-MTSS) is a comprehensive and equitable prevention framework for improving the outcomes of all students, including students with or at-risk for disabilities, through integrated academic and behavioral support.
 Key components of an I-MTSS framework include:

 INTEGRATED CONTINUUM OF RESEARCH-INFORMED PRACTICES

 Within academic (e.g., reading, mathematics, written expression) and behavioral (e.g., social, emotional, behavioral) domains, educators identify, select, implement, adapt, and adjust culturally responsive and potentially efficacious practices based on empirical evidence, local data indicating efficacy, or both.
 Whereas traditional MTSS frameworks may focus on one domain (e.g., reading), an I-MTSS framework emphasizes (a) selection of research-informed practices within each domain and (b) careful integration of key practices across domains (e.g., embedding opportunities to prompt key behavioral skills within an academic lesson, scripting praise for contextually appropriate behavior and correct academic responses).
 Integration of academic and behavioral support is critical, as academic and behavioral needs are interconnected: Behavior impacts access to instruction, and quality instruction influences behavior.